Subtickets not showing properly in issue list

 - Calendar view: no hierarchy is shown

 - Gantt diagram: hierarchy shown using tab spaces

 - Inside issue view: hierarchy shown using tab spaces, BUT only inside the children issues, NOT the parent issue

 IMHO, I think that the subtasks/subticket feature doesn't seem to be completely ready for production yet.

 I suggest that this bug report go to the 1.0.1 roadmap...

-#5 Updated by Daniel Felix almost 5 years ago
+#5 Updated by Daniel Felix about 5 years ago

 This issue is still valid.
 In some cases the ordering is broken.